Christina McAnea: General Secretary of Unison

 McAnea was elected to succeed Dave Prentis as General Secretary of Unison on 11 January 2021, after winning 47.7% of the members' vote.
 Prentis had been General Secretary for 20 years.
-She took up office on 22 January 2021.
+McAnea took up office on 22 January 2021.

+In 2023, McAnea was ranked ninth on the New Statesman' Left Power List, described by the newspaper as having an extensive influence on the left.

 Personal life

 McAnea lives in south London and is married.
 She has two adult children.
 McAnea is a member of the Labour Party.
-In the early 1980s, she was a member of the Communist Party of Great Britain.
+In the early 1980s, she was a member of the Communist Party of Great Britain (CPGB).